DanielSon721/Cybersecurity-Portfolio/README.md

 I am a very growth-oriented character, always looking to improve myself physically, mentally, spiritually, and professionally.
 I am a kind and respectful person, and I enjoy the company of others.

-I am currently working towards completing the Google Cybersecurity Professional Certificate to pursue my passion for cybersecurity and hone my skills.
+I recently completed the Google Cybersecurity Professional Certificate, and am currently working towards the CompTIA Security+ Certification to pursue my passion for cybersecurity and hone my skills.